JohannesBuchner/UltraNest/paper.md

 * Slice sampling [as in `Polychord`, @Handley2015a]
 * Hit-and-run sampling
-* Hamiltonian Monte Carlo
+* Constrained Hamiltonian Monte Carlo with No-U turn sampling [similar to `NoGUTS`, @Griffiths2019]

 The user can choose whether to filter proposals with the constructed regions.
 This has some function call overhead but can reduce likelihood evaluations, especially important for slow models.

 Variations that alter some parameters more often than others (fast-slow) are also implemented.

+# Diagnostics & Visualisations

-## Visualisations
+## Run-time visualisation

 During the run, UltraNest by default shows a visualisation in the standard output where the current live points are distributed.
 Thus already during a run, the user can identify where the fit is spending its time and choose to abort the fit and alter the model.
-A similar visualisation widget is also available for Jupyter notebooks.
+In Jupyter notebooks, a visualisation widget is shown, when run in the terminal, it is shown in the standard output.
+Additionally, log output gives information on the progress.
+Both can be turned off.

+## Posterior visualisations

-Additionally, publication-read corner/pairs plots and trace plots [@Higson2019] are created, based on code from corner [@corner] and dynesty [@dynesty].
+Publication-read corner/pairs plots and trace plots [@Higson2019] are created, based on code from corner [@corner] and dynesty [@dynesty].

+The weighted posterior samples
+(or a resampled set with uniform weighting) can however also be plotted with any other tool.

 ## Diagnostic tests